 A trader that submits their own orders to the Order Book at a price they determine, introducing liquidity to the market.

 A trader that accepts existing orders on the Order Book at a price they agree to, removing liquidity from the market.

-Anticipating the price of a digital currency will increase, and buying to take advantage of this.
+Anticipating the price of a cryptocurrency will increase, and buying to take advantage of this.

-Anticipating the price of a digital currency will drop, and selling to take advantage of this.
+Anticipating the price of a cryptocurrency will drop, and selling to take advantage of this.